Kaankocc/SailMate/README.md

 ## 📱 Getting Started

-SeaMate is designed to be intuitive and easy to use.
+SailMate is designed to be intuitive and easy to use.
 Simply ask questions about your sailing conditions, and get comprehensive, AI-powered insights to help you make informed decisions on the water.

 ---

-_Sail smarter, sail safer with SeaMate - your AI-powered sailing companion._
+_Sail smarter, sail safer with SailMate - your AI-powered sailing companion._